MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Dan Hendrycks, Mantas Mazeika.
   - Key Word: AI Risk.
   - <details><summary>Digest</summary> Artificial intelligence (AI) has the potential to greatly improve society, but as with any powerful technology, it comes with heightened risks and responsibilities.
 Current AI research lacks a systematic discussion of how to manage long-tail risks from AI systems, including speculative long-term risks.
 Keeping in mind the potential benefits of AI, there is some concern that building ever more intelligent and powerful AI systems could eventually result in systems that are more powerful than us; some say this is like playing with fire and speculate that this could create existential risks (x-risks).
 To add precision and ground these discussions, we provide a guide for how to analyze AI x-risk.

+### Others: 2021

+- Reliable and Trustworthy Machine Learning for Health Using Dataset Shift Detection. [[paper]](https://arxiv.org/abs/2110.14019)
+  - Chunjong Park, Anas Awadalla, Tadayoshi Kohno, Shwetak Patel. *NeurIPS 2021*
+  - Key Word: Healthcare; Health Screening and Diagnosis; Dataset Shift Detection.
+  - <details><summary>Digest</summary> Unpredictable ML model behavior on unseen data, especially in the health domain, raises serious concerns about its safety as repercussions for mistakes can be fatal.
+In this paper, we explore the feasibility of using state-of-the-art out-of-distribution detectors for reliable and trustworthy diagnostic predictions.
+We select publicly available deep learning models relating to various health conditions (e.g., skin cancer, lung sound, and Parkinson's disease) using various input data types (e.g., image, audio, and motion data).
+We demonstrate that these models show unreasonable predictions on out-of-distribution datasets.

 ### Others: 2018